We've begun work on our new SEND Strategy for Suffolk for 2021-2023.

 Q: What will happen with this information?

-Once we have gathered all the ideas/feedback from all the conversations we will use the information to start creating some themes and specific project areas, we will work with a range of representatives including, parents, children and young people, professionals and leaders from health, social care and education to develop a draft strategy document.
-This document will then be shared again to gain further feedback.
+Once we have gathered all the feedback from all the conversations, we will start creating some themes and project areas.
+We will work with a range of representatives including parents and carers, children and young people, and professionals from health, social care and education to develop a draft strategy.
+This will then be shared again to gain further feedback.

 Q: Who will develop the final strategy?

-The final strategy will be co-produced by representatives from across the SEND system, this will be informed by all the feedback gathered through this process.
+The final strategy will be co-produced by representatives from across the SEND system as above, and will be informed by all the feedback gathered through this process.

 Q: Who will ensure the strategy is delivered?